 The risk of heart disease is considerably reduced by a diet rich in plant foods.
 For every extra 200g of fruit and vegetables you eat a day, you may be able to reduce your risk of ischaemic stroke by a third.10

 Fruit and vegetables contain hundreds of antioxidant compounds.
-There are some studies that show vitamin E contributing to heart health, especially when combined with vitamin C11.
+There are some studies that show vitamin E contributes to heart health, especially when combined with vitamin C11.
 Antioxidants help LDL cholesterol stay in circulation, making sure it is only delivered to where it is required in the body.

 Fibre is an excellent way to manage your cholesterol and help lower blood glucose and insulin levels post-meal.
 Fibre can also contribute to lower LDL cholesterol levels and blood pressure and can increase HDL cholesterol and levels of B vitamins which keep heart-damaging homocysteine in check.
 Homocysteine is an amino acid which promotes narrowing of the arteries